Genivia/ugrep/README.md

 <a name="recursion"/>

-### Recursively list matching files with options -R or -r with -L or -l
+### Recursively list matching files with -l, -R, -r, or --depth

     -L, --files-without-match
             Only the names of files not containing selected lines are written